Jesús Dueñas

-Jesús Alberto Dueñas Manzo (born 16 March 1989), also known as El Pollo, is a Mexican professional footballer who plays as a defensive midfielder for Liga MX club Juárez.
+Jesús Alberto Dueñas Manzo (born 16 March 1989), also known as Pollo, is a Mexican former professional footballer who played as a defensive midfielder.

 Club career

 Jesus Dueñas was from Petroleros de Salamanca but later moved to Tigres UANL, the team with which he debuted.
 Since 2014, Dueñas has become the starting central midfielder of Tigres.
 He played a key role in the Copa Libertadores 2015.

 In the Apertura 2016 finals against Club América, the teams tied 1–1 in the first leg at Estadio Azteca.
 In the historical second leg, played for the first time on 25 December, the teams tied 0-0 and went to overtime at the Estadio Universitario.
 At 95' Edson Álvarez scored the 1-0 for América and at 119' Dueñas tied dramatically with a header after a cross from Jürgen Damm, and led the match to penalty shoot-out.
 Nahuel Guzmán stopped three shots and Tigres became the Apertura 2016 champions.